nvkelso/carto-css-map-styling/README.md

     _Supported by: Cascadenik (only #rgb and #rrggbb, not 'black'), Carto (all), GeoServer (unkown), Gmaps?_

+         Properties consist of name/value pairs separated by colons (:).

+         They are grouped per selector by { ... }.

          `fill-color: #rgb;` or `fill-color: #rrggbb;` or `fill-color: black;` or `fill-color: url("image.png");` - Default is none.

          `fill-repeat: ...;` only comes to play when fill-color is set to an image.
 Default is ...